mythology-and-legends-in-warfare

 Murder of Ding Yuan

-Dong Zhuo, recognizing Ding Yuan's forces as an obstacle, approached Lu Bu with an offer: kill Ding Yuan and receive command of cavalry forces, wealth, and position.
+Dong Zhuo, recognizing Ding Yuan's forces as an obstacle to his control of the capital, approached Lu Bu with an offer: kill Ding Yuan and receive command of cavalry forces, wealth, and position.
 Lu Bu followed through, bringing Ding Yuan's head to Dong Zhuo.
 This first betrayal established Lu Bu's reputation—someone willing to murder a benefactor for personal advancement.
 It revealed that no amount of past kindness mattered more than immediate material gain.
+The political impact was immediate: Dong Zhuo eliminated a rival and gained a fearsome general.
+For Lu Bu, the reward was indeed substantial—he received a cavalry command and became Dong Zhuo's trusted enforcer.

 Assassination of Dong Zhuo